kovarus/aws-cli-create-vpcs/README.md

 CHECK_FREQUENCY=5
 ```

-The variables are predefined with common values which work out of the box.
+The variables are predefined with common values which work out-of-the-box.
 Feel free to modify them as follows.

 1. Set `AWS_REGION` to the AWS region you wish to create your VPC in.
 You can find a [list of AWS regions here](http://docs.aws.amazon.com/general/latest/gr/rande.html#vpc_region).
 The list of available regions can change as AWS becomes available in new locations.
 A more programmatic method for obtaining a list of available AWS regions would to use the the AWS CLI itself.
-    ```
+    ```sh
     $ aws ec2 describe-regions --output text
     REGIONS	ec2.ap-south-1.amazonaws.com	ap-south-1
     REGIONS	ec2.eu-west-2.amazonaws.com	eu-west-2